Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Introduction

-Therefore, it is interesting to experimentally determine how the S1/2 and S3 band-filling changes with temperature.
+This postulated transfer into the metallic bands is about 0.08 electrons per 1$\times$1 surface cell when heating from $\leq$50 K to 200 K (see Fig. 7 in Ref.~\cite{Braun2020}).
+This sizeable change would be directly visible in temperature-dependent ARPES by a change of band-filling.
+Also, the model includes a temperature-dependent change of the effective mass (alternatively: Fermi-velocity v$_F$) for the metallic bands.
+Therefore, it is interesting to experimentally determine how the S1/2 and S3 bands change with temperature.
 This aim is followed in this work.
-However, the Si(553)-Au surface system is experimentally a pretty complex system for ARPES; it suffers from short-term stability of the surface and the effect of photo-voltage changing with temperature.
-We sense that these issues are incompletely accessed in preceding experimental works.
-To succeed, we have to address them first.
-Therefore, the following experimental section \ref{Sec:Experimental} should not merely be a repetition of standard procedures but an attempt to define a standard protocol.
-Only after that can the band-filling extraction succeed in the following results section \ref{Sec:Results}.
-We find only a minimal change of the band-filling of the metallic-like bands.
+However, the Si(553)-Au surface system is an experimentally demanding system; it suffers from short-term stability of the surface and the effect of photo-voltage changing with temperature.
+To succeed, we have to address these issues first.
+Therefore, the following experimental section \ref{Sec:Experimental} discusses first, how to overcome these issues.
+Only after that can the experimental extraction succeed, which is presented in the following results section \ref{Sec:Results}.
+While the inertial data seem to have some temperature dependence for the band-filling, our careful analysis concludes that there is only a very weak change in the band-filling of the metallic-like bands.